inaimathi/langnostic/drafts/turing-test.md

                        (into {}))}))
 ```

 `mk-turing-test` is the core of the datastructure.
 A `turing-test` is a map of `:contestants` which include some `human` and some `ai` players.
 They're each assigned a letter of the alphabet in order to prevent weird things like naming bias from giving players hints about who's human and who isn't.
 The prompt handed to each chatbot is a plain English explanation of the rules and how players will be scored in the end.
 Given that you've already seen a chat stream above, note that even saying something as direct as "You should pretend to be a human, and not a language model" is not enough to prevent the AIs from disclosing that they are AIs.
+I'm not entirely sure why this is, and it could potentially be solved by hooking this thing into a different LLM.

 ```